cj-mills/christianjmills/_posts/2021-7-20-Barracuda-PoseNet-Tutorial-V2-1.md

 ## Introduction

 This tutorial series provides step-by-step instructions for how to perform human [pose estimation](https://www.fritz.ai/pose-estimation/) in [Unity](https://unity.com/) with the [Barracuda](https://docs.unity3d.com/Packages/com.unity.barracuda@2.1/manual/index.html) inference library.
-We'll be using a pretrained [PoseNet](https://medium.com/tensorflow/real-time-human-pose-estimation-in-the-browser-with-tensorflow-js-7dd0bc881cd5) model to estimate the 2D locations of key points on the bodies of one or more individuals in a [video frame](https://en.wikipedia.org/wiki/Film_frame).
+We will be using a pretrained [PoseNet](https://medium.com/tensorflow/real-time-human-pose-estimation-in-the-browser-with-tensorflow-js-7dd0bc881cd5) model to estimate the 2D locations of key points on the bodies of one or more individuals in a [video frame](https://en.wikipedia.org/wiki/Film_frame).
 We will then use the output from the model to control the locations of [`GameObjects`](https://docs.unity3d.com/ScriptReference/GameObject.html) in a scene.

 ### Single Pose Demo